Germinating the seeds

 Climate -- It thrives when temperatures are mild during the day and cool at night.
 The plant might not thrive if temperatures regularly get above 85° F (29°C), and nights are above 65 degrees F (18 C).
 In warmer conditions, give the plants afternoon shade, and keep the pot shaded.
 The plant can probably only survive a light frost (26°F/-3°C), but it's best to protect it from freezing temperatures.

-Feeding - For the first 2 months i recommend giving weekly feedings with liquid fertilizer at a diluted dose (about 1/4 to 1/8 strength).
+Feeding - For the first 2 months, feed once a week with a small amount of liquid fertilizer at a diluted dose (about 1/8 strength).
 Hydroponic fertilizer is ideal for young seedlings, because it complete and easily absorbed.
-Once they are 2 months old, you may switch to a slow-release, granular fertilizer, following the dosage on the package.
-The plant has average fertilize requirements.
+Once they are 2 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients, following the dose on the package.
+Or continue using dilute fertilizer weekly.
+The plant has average fertilizer requirements.

 Pruning -- The plant tends to have a wide growth habit, but you can encourage a more upward, tree-like shape by removing some of the lower side branches after the plant is 6 months old.

-Pests to watch for - whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs.
-Watch for any bugs that typically affect your other plants.
+Pests to watch for - Watch for any bugs that typically affect your other plants.
+Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 Have fun growing them!